microsoft/MixedRealityToolkit/Sharing/README.md

 * See user status: current session, mute state
 * Easy to discover and hop between sessions

+### Anchor Sharing
+* Users in a session can be in the same or different physical rooms
+* Users can share the location of Holographic 'anchors' they place in their room with other users in the same room
+* Users joining late can download all anchors in the session
+* Allows multiple users to see shared holograms

 ### Synchronization System
 Synchronize data across all participants in session
 * Everyone in session guaranteed to see the same thing
 * Automatic conflict resolution for simultanious conflicting remote changes
 * Real-time: See remote changes as they happen
 * Shared data sets automatically merged when new users join a session
-* Responsive – no delay in your own changes
+* Responsive: no delay in your own changes
-* ‘Ownership’: your data leaves session when you do
+* Ownership: your data leaves session when you do

 ### Group Voice Chat
 Support for VOIP is built-in